Tarunrj99/Automated-Email-Sending-System/googleappscript/README.md

 - Use Google Sheet filters to manage large recipient lists efficiently.

 ### 3. **Create HTML Templates**
-- Create HTML files for your email templates (e.g., `share-cv-template.html`) and upload them to the `templates/` directory on GitHub.
+- Create HTML files for your email templates with:
-- Support multiple templates for different purposes (e.g., job applications, follow-ups) by defining unique `Template Key` values.
-- Each template must include:
   - A subject defined within `<!-- SUBJECT -->` and `<!-- -->` tags.
   - A styled HTML body with inline CSS for consistent rendering.
+- You can create multiple templates for different purposes (e.g., job applications, follow-ups) with unique `Template Key` values.
+- **Storage Options**:
+  1. **Your Own GitHub Repository**:
+     - Create a public GitHub repository (e.g., `your-username/email-templates`).
+     - Add your HTML template file (e.g., `share-cv-template.html`) to a directory (e.g., `templates/`).
+     - Ensure the repository is public for the script to access the raw file.
+     - Get the raw URL:
+       - Navigate to the template file on GitHub.
+       - Click the `Raw` button.
+       - Copy the URL (e.g., `https://raw.githubusercontent.com/your-username/email-templates/main/templates/share-cv-template.html`).
+     - Update the `final_templates` object in `script.gs` (see step 4).
+  2. **Project's Templates Directory**:
+     - Request to store your template in the `templates/` directory of [Tarunrj99/Automated-Email-Sending-System](https://github.com/Tarunrj99/Automated-Email-Sending-System).
+     - Submit a pull request or contact the repository owner (Tarun Saini) via [LinkedIn](https://www.linkedin.com/in/tarunrj99) with your template file.
+     - Once added, use the raw URL provided by the repository (e.g., `https://raw.githubusercontent.com/Tarunrj99/Automated-Email-Sending-System/refs/heads/main/templates/your-template.html`).

 **Example Template (`share-cv-template.html`):**